crashmoney/obsidian-typewriter/README.md

   - *Current colors supported: green (light and dark mode), orange (light mode)*
   - available only in Reading Mode
 - Clean preview without link colors or tags (achieved through YAML header `cssclass: nolink`)
+  - available only in Reading Mode
 - Highlight on the active line for focus
-  - only available in Source Mode
+  - available on desktop only

 ## Recommended Plugins
 - [Typewriter Scroll by @death_au](https://github.com/deathau/cm-typewriter-scroll-obsidian) for the full typewriter experience